Let’s start the year by celebrating women kicking goals all over the world by sharing our favourite Audiobooks and Podcasts by inspiring women.

 But as her dresses begin to arouse competition and envy in town, causing old resentments to surface, it becomes clear that Tilly’s mind is set on a darker design: exacting revenge on those who wronged her, in the most spectacular fashion.

 Pirriwee Public is a beautiful little beachside primary school where children are taught that ‘sharing is caring.’
-So how has the annual School Trivia Night ended in full-blown riot?
+So how has the annual School Trivia Night ended in a full-blown riot?
 Sirens are wailing.
 People are screaming.
 The principal is mortified.

 And one parent is dead.

 Was it a murder, a tragic accident or just good parents gone bad?
 As the parents at Pirriwee Public are about to discover, sometimes it’s the little lies that turn out to be the most lethal.
-Big Little Lies is a brilliant take on ex-husbands and second wives, mothers and daughters, school-yard scandal, and the dangerous little lies we tell ourselves just to survive.
+Big Little Lies is a brilliant take on ex-husbands and second wives, mothers and daughters, school-yard scandals, and the dangerous little lies we tell ourselves just to survive.